-Once the restrictions currently imposed by the FCA are lifted, Nvayo Limited should take the following actions to put things right for Mr L:
+Once the restrictions currently imposed by the FCA are lifted, Nvayo should take the following actions to put things right for Mr V:

-- Refund the money in Mr L's account to him by making payment to his nominated bank account. - Pay Mr L 8% simple interest on the money in his account, calculated from 8 August 2023 to the date they refund the account balance to Mr L. - Pay Mr L £150 compensation for the trouble and upset this matter has caused him.
+- Refund the money in Mr V's account to him by making payment to his nominated bank account once it has completed any necessary checks to satisfy its legal and regulatory obligations.
+Mr V has requested that this should be done in Euro's. - Pay Mr V 8% simple interest on the money in his account, calculated from 8 August 2023 to the date they refund the account balance to Mr V\. - Pay Mr V £150 compensation for the trouble and upset this matter has caused him.

-If Nvayo Limited considers that it's required by HM Revenue & Customs to deduct tax from that interest, it should tell Mr L how much it's taken off.
-It should also give Mr L a tax deduction certificate if he asks for one, so he can reclaim the tax from HM Revenue & Customs if appropriate.
+\If Nvayo considers that it's required by HM Revenue & Customs to deduct tax from that interest, it should tell Mr V how much it's taken off.
+It should also give Mr V a tax deduction certificate if he asks for one, so he can reclaim the tax from HM Revenue & Customs if appropriate.